penrose/penrose/tutorial/tutorial.md

 If you look closely, we have a `penrose/examples/set-theory-domain/setTheory.dsl` file that contains more extensive operations common in set theory such as `Intersection, Union, Subset`, and more.

 ### :page_facing_up: SUBSTANCE
-Since we are only visualizing 2 sets named A and B, they are our mathematical **substances** for this diagram.
+Since we are only visualizing 2 sets, they are our mathematical **substances** for this diagram.

 We declare a substance by first declaring it's *type* followed by it's *name*.
 Therefore if we want to have a set named A in our visualization, we declare it using `Set A`.
 Here we have capitalized `Set` because recall in our `setTheory.dsl` file, we wrote `type Set`, and if we did `type set` instead, we would declare our set with `set A` here.
 Again, we will rename our file to be more descriptive of the content, therefore rename the `.sub` file to `twosets.sub`.